Treaty of Medicine Creek: Site

 The site, now in the Billy Frank Jr. Nisqually National Wildlife Refuge, was designated by Congress as the Medicine Creek Treaty National Memorial on December 18, 2015.
-It is only accessible by boat up McAllister Creek.
+As of 2016, the location is only accessible by boat up McAllister Creek, however no landing is permitted; the memorial may be viewed from a distant platform on a trail.

 Treaty

 The treaty granted 2.24 million acres (9,060;km²) of land to the United States in exchange for establishment of three reservations, cash payments over a period of twenty years, and recognition of traditional native fishing and hunting rights.
 The exact nature of those rights was disputed until the Boldt Decision in 1974; the Boldt Decision would also be upheld by the U.S. Supreme Court in 1979.
 Since the Boldt Decision, the tribes named in the treaty have had a recognized right to half of the fish caught on traditional lands throughout south Puget Sound, while before it, state and territorial governments allowed the tribes much less.

 The original Nisqually reservation was in rocky terrain and unacceptable to the Nisqually, who were a riverside fishing people.
 They went to war in 1855.
 An unfortunate outcome of a year of skirmishes that followed was that Nisqually Chief Leschi was hanged for murder.
 Leschi would be informally exonerated by the Historical Court of Inquiry of Washington State in a unanimous, though non-legally binding, ruling in December 2004.